 The assessments and daily assessment records for your selected learning segment should be aligned with and directly measure the focus learner's progress toward the learning goal.
-As a result, they should provide opportunities for a focus learner to show their understanding of content or skills in relation to all of the lesson objectives of the learning segment.
-A simple way to show that you have planned to measure each lesson objective is to not only include the assessments you will use to measure each lesson objective, but also to create an assessment record in a table format that lists the learning goal, summarizes the baseline data, lists each of the lesson objectives, and allows you to describe evidence indicating whether or not the individual lesson objectives have been met.
+As a result, they should provide opportunities for a focus learner to show his/her understanding of content or skills in relation to all of the lesson objectives of the learning segment.
+A simple way to show that you have planned to measure each lesson objective is to not only include the assessments you will use to measure each lesson objective, but also to create an assessment record in a table format that lists the learning goal, summarizes the baseline data, lists each of the lesson objectives have been met.
 You are encouraged to include both formal and informal assessments throughout the learning segment.